- Made with Organic, Fermented Holy Basil

 Oregano Benefits for Healthy Microbial Balance†

 Oregano is an outstanding culinary and health-promoting herb that has been used for thousands of years.
-Not only does oregano provide flavor for food, but it has also been noted for its antioxidant power and for its microbial-balancing benefits.†
+Not only does oregano provide flavor for food, but it has also been noted for its antioxidants and for its microbial-balancing benefits.†

-Two of the most important components of oregano are rosmarinic acid and thymol, both of which are powerful antioxidant compounds that not only can fight free radicals, but can also help support a healthy immune system.† Plus, rosmarinic acid can help support healthy cells. †
+Two of the most important components of oregano are rosmarinic acid and thymol, both of which are powerful antioxidant compounds that not only can help support a healthy immune system.†

 Likewise, oregano has microbial-balancing components—thymol and carvacrol—which can help with healthy microbial balance, with carvacrol also acting as a major phenol antioxidant.† Oregano also naturally contains a slightly stimulating agent that can positively influence microbial balance so that the body can keep its equilibrium.†